bin456789/reinstall/README.en.md

 - When installing the latest version, the version number does not need to be specified.
 - Maximizes disk space usage: no boot partition (except for Fedora) and no swap partition.
 - Automatically selects different optimized kernels based on machine type, such as `Cloud` or `HWE` kernels.
 - When installing Red Hat, you must provide the `qcow2` image link obtained from <https://access.redhat.com/downloads/content/rhel>.
-You can also install other RHEL-based OS, such as `Alibaba Cloud Linux` and `TencentOS Server`.
+You can also install `qcow2` of other RHEL-based OS, such as `Alibaba Cloud Linux` and `TencentOS Server`.
 - After reinstallation, if you need to change the SSH port or switch to key-based login, make sure to also modify the files inside `/etc/ssh/sshd_config.d/`.

 ```bash